Four-manifolds, geometries and knots: Mapping tori of self homeomorphisms of -manifolds

 \begin{proof} If $M$ is such a mapping torus then it is orientable, by Theorem 8.8.
 Conversely, if $M$ is orientable then $\pi=\pi_1 (M)$ has infinite abelianization, by Lemma 3.14.
-Let $p:\pi\to Z$ be an epimorphism with kernel $K$, and let $t$ be an element of $\pi$ such that $p(t)$ generates $Z$.
+Let $p:\pi\to\mathbb{Z}$ be an epimorphism with kernel $K$, and let $t$ be an element of $\pi$ such that $p(t)=1$.
 If $K$ is virtually nilpotent of class 2 we are done, by Theorem 6.12.
 (Note that this must be the case if $M$ is a $\mathbb{S}ol_1^4 $-manifold.)
-If $K$ is virtually abelian then $K\cong Z^3 $, by part (5) of Theorem 8.4.
-The matrix corresponding to the action of $t$ on $K$ by conjugation must be orientation preserving, since $M$ is orientable.
-It follows easily that $\pi$ is nilpotent.
+If $K$ is virtually abelian then $K\cong\mathbb{Z}^3$ or $G_2$, by part (5) of Theorem 8.4.
+The action of $t$ on $\sqrt{K}$ by conjugation must be orientation preserving, since $M$ is orientable.
+Since $\det(t)=1$ and $\pi$ is virtually nilpotent but not virtually abelian, at least one eigenvalue must be $+1$.
+It follows easily that $\beta_1(\pi)\geq2$.
 Hence there is another epimorphism with kernel nilpotent of class 2, and so the theorem is proven. \end{proof}

 \begin{cor} Let $M$ be a closed $\mathbb{S}ol^4_1$-manifold with fundamental group $\pi$.
 Then $\beta_1(M)\leq1$ and $M$ is orientable if and only if $\beta_1(M)=1$. \end{cor}